epicmaxco/vuestic-ui/docs/conventions.md

 ### Components should be

 * Stateless.
-For example, checkbox shouldn't be togglable without value prop.
+For example, checkbox shouldn't be toggleable without value prop.
 * Tabbable.
 Should be operatable with keyboard alone.
 * Demoable.
 All components and all component features should be covered with demos.
 * Pretty.
 Should fit design (all of it).